Publisher: Rockstar Games

 Also Available On

-Oni was a very hyped anime style game back in the day.
+Oni was a very hyped anime-style game back in the day.
 This game was made by Rockstar before getting into the 3D Grand Theft Autos and other games.
 This game has a lot of potentials but is flawed in a lot of ways that make the game more boring and frustrating than bad.
-With that said, the only redeeming quality is the good-looking combat animations and challenge.
+With that said, the only redeeming quality is the good-looking combat animations and challenges.

 Right out of the gate you will notice that the controls are complete upside and backward.
 All the combat moves are on the shoulder buttons.
 Why in the world they thought of this is beyond me.
 You actually don’t really use the face buttons all that much.
 This makes jumping, fighting, and shooting clumsy and cumbersome and you can’t change the controls to something more natural.
 These are just some of the worst action/adventure controls I have ever used.
 The actual combat is fine, but executing these moves is a pain.
 I felt like I was stumbling over myself because I had to think about the controls.
 These just aren’t natural!
 Jumping with R1, L2 and L1 are kick and punch, and you pick up items with R3.
 What?!
 I felt like I was trying to solve a Rubix cube, not play a game.